ArchipelagoMW/Archipelago/worlds/tloz/docs/en_The Legend of Zelda.md

 ## Are there any other changes made?

-Yes.
-The map and compass for each dungeon start already acquired, and the Recorder will warp you between all eight levels regardless of Triforce count (note: it's possible for this to be your route to level 4!).
+- The map and compass for each dungeon start already acquired, and other items can be found in their place.
+- The Recorder will warp you between all eight levels regardless of Triforce count
+    - It's possible for this to be your route to level 4!
+- Pressing Select will cycle through your inventory.
+- Shop purchases are tracked within sessions, indicated by the item being elevated from its normal position.
+- What slots from a Take Any Cave have been chosen are similarly tracked.